mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/install/dkp/index.md

 ## Deploy Kaptain on selected Workspaces

-Refer to [Deploy Kaptain] instructions to enable and deploy Kaptain on all clusters in a selected Workspace.
+You have installed Kaptain by adding it to the DKP Catalog applications.
+The next step is to enable and deploy Kaptain on all clusters in a selected Workspace.
+For this, refer to [Deploy Kaptain] instructions.
 <!-- Need to add link to this topic once it is created -->

 [download]: ../../download/